-In the course of their duties, faculty and staff of the University of California may wish to use materials authored where the copyright is held by others.
+In the course of their duties, faculty and staff of the University of California may wish to use materials authored by others.
 Such "uses" might include compiling a course reader, display of visual images, [and other widespread use examples] The University encourages the appropriate use of copyrighted material within the restrictions and permissions of the United States Copyright Law.
 17 U.S.C. § 101 et seq.